 Because of this, you don’t have to go to your local hospital or clinic as much simply because you can send your health data from home.
 Your doctor now has accurate and up-to-date information and can give you a health diagnosis in real-time if needed.

 Currently, this isn’t quite possible.
 Our modern 4G LTE networks cannot handle this amount of transmitted data due to its slower speeds and sometimes poor connection.
 For health professionals to monitor our health in real-time, 5G’s high-speed and high-frequency network is needed to transfer this information reliably at low-data rates.

 As 5G rolls out, it’s almost impossible to foresee all the future opportunities available to the healthcare industry.

 Innovators are continuing to identify and solve problems using 5G as a supportive network.
-They’re creating new tech solutions that will change both the way we do business and our quality of life.
-Harnessing the power of 5G has the potential to completely change the way our healthcare system functions benefiting both our health professionals and patients in need.
+They’re creating new tech solutions that will change how we do business and our quality of life.
+Harnessing the power of 5G will completely change how our healthcare system functions benefiting both our health professionals and patients in need.

 As for right now, we’re only at the beginning.